-You might not want to study full time, or be in a situation that makes full time study difficult.
-This might be a lack of financial support, health issues or caring commitments.
+You might not want to study full time, or you may be in a situation that makes full time study difficult.
+This might be a lack of financial support, health issues or care commitments.

 This article explains alternative ways to study and gives information on potential learning opportunity providers.